|Centre:||Sutton - Sutton|

 Are there any entry requirements?

-It is expected that candidates will have reached the standard one level below the level at which is to be studied – Level E3 required here.
+It is expected that candidates will have reached the standard one level below the level at which is to be studied – Level 1 required here.
+Each unit is to be completed in 8 weeks.

 Do I need to attend a course approval interview/assessment before I can join this course?